-Prerequisites to Set Up Multiple Appliances in Atlas Clusters
+Prerequisites for Setting Up Multiple B Series Appliances in Atlas Clusters

 You must meet certain prerequisites before you can set up your BeyondTrust cluster.

-These appliances act as the master nodes.
-One will be designated the primary master node and the other will be a backup master node.
-Both master nodes must match same appliance type: B300 to B300, B400 to B400, or Virtual Appliance to Virtual Appliance.
-Your need for scalability, capacity, and redundancy will determine appliance needs.
+These B Series Appliances act as the primary nodes.
+One is designated the primary node and the other is a backup primary node.
+Both primary nodes must match same B Series Appliance type: B300 to B300, B400 to B400, or PRA Virtual Appliance to PRA Virtual Appliance.
+Your need for scalability, capacity, and redundancy determines B Series Appliance needs.

-- Two B300/B400/Virtual Appliance traffic nodes per geographic region in a minimum of two regions
+- One B300/B400/PRA Virtual Appliance traffic node per geographic region in a minimum of two regions

 - Site hostname

-This is the hostname that customers will visit to initiate support.
-This hostname must route to the primary master node in the cluster.
+This is the hostname that customers visit to initiate support.
+This hostname must route to the primary node in the cluster.

 - Canonical node hostnames